Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Abstract

 \section{Abstract}

-Continuing the research initiated in \cite{Fr-Ki2}, we study the existence of solutions and their regularity for the cohomological equations $X u=f$ for locally Hamiltonian flows (determined by the vector field $X$) on a compact surface $M$ of genus $g\geq 1$.
-We move beyond the case studied so far by Forni in \cite{Fo1,Fo3}, when the flow is minimal over the entire surface and the function $f$ satisfies some Sobolev regularity conditions.
-We deal with the flow restricted to any its minimal component and any smooth function $f$ whenever the flow satisfies the Full Filtration Diophantine Condition (FFDC) (this is a full measure condition).
+Continuing the research initiated in \cite{Fr-Ki2}, we provide a solution to the problem of existence and regularity of solutions to the cohomological equation $X u=f$ for locally Hamiltonian flows (determined by a vector field $X$) on a compact surface $M$ of genus $g\geq 1$, when the flow is restricted to its minimal component.
+We go beyond the case studied so far by Forni in \cite{Fo1,Fo3}, when the flow is minimal over the entire surface and the function $f$ satisfies some Sobolev regularity conditions.
+We deal with the flow restricted to any of its minimal components and any smooth function $f$ whenever the restricted flow satisfies the Full Filtration Diophantine Condition (FFDC), {a full measure condition}.

-The main goal of this article is to quantify optimal regularity of solutions.
-For this purpose we construct a family of invariant distributions $\mathfrak{F}_{\bar t}$, $\bar{t}\in\mathscr{TF}^*$ that play the roles of the Forni's invariant distributions introduced in \cite{Fo1,Fo3} by using the language of translation surfaces.
-The distributions $\mathfrak{F}_{\bar t}$ are global in nature (as emphasized in the title of the article), unlike the distributions $\mathfrak{d}^k_{\sigma,j}$, $(\sigma,k,j)\in\mathscr{TD}$ and $\mathfrak{C}^k_{\sigma,l}$, $(\sigma,k,l)\in\mathscr{TC}$ introduced in \cite{Fr-Ki2}, which are defined locally.
-All three families are used to determine the optimal regularity of the solutions for the cohomological equation, see Theorem~\ref{thm:main1}~and~\ref{thm:main2}.
-As a by-product, we also obtained, interesting in itself, a spectral result (Theorem~\ref{thm:spect}) for the Kontsevich-Zorich cocycle acting on functional spaces arising naturally at the transition to the first-return map.
+The main goal of this article is to quantify the optimal regularity of solutions.
+For this purpose, we construct a family of invariant distributions $\mathfrak{F}_{\bar t}$, $\bar{t}\in\mathscr{TF}^*$, which play a role analogous to Forni's invariant distributions constructed in \cite{Fo1,Fo3} by using the language of translation surfaces.
+Unlike the locally defined distributions $\mathfrak{d}^k_{\sigma,j}$, $(\sigma,k,j)\in\mathscr{TD}$, and $\mathfrak{C}^k_{\sigma,l}$, $(\sigma,k,l)\in\mathscr{TC}$, introduced in \cite{Fr-Ki2}, the distributions $\mathfrak{F}_{\bar t}$ are global in nature, as emphasized in the title of this article.
+All three families of distributions are used to determine the optimal regularity of solutions to the cohomological equation, see Theorem~\ref{thm:main1}~and~\ref{thm:main2}.
+As a by-product, we also {obtain} an intrinsically interesting spectral result (Theorem~\ref{thm:spect}) for the Kontsevich-Zorich cocycle acting on functional spaces that arise naturally at the transition to a first-return map.